awsdocs/aws-app-mesh-user-guide/doc_source/sharing.md

 + Owner's resources can only reference other resources in the same account\.
 For example, a virtual node can only reference AWS Cloud Map or an AWS Certificate Manager certificate that is in the same account as the virtual node's owner\.
 + Owners and consumers can connect an Envoy proxy to App Mesh as a virtual node that the account owns\.
 + Owners can create virtual gateways and virtual gateway routes\.
++ Owners and consumers can list tags and can tag/untag resources in a mesh that the account created\.
+They can't list tags and tag/untag resources in a mesh that aren't created by the account\.

+Shared meshes migrated from support for account\-level allow\-all authorization to policy\-based authorization\.
+Any meshes shared before this roll\-out use the former strategy, and any meshes shared after this roll\-out use the latter strategy\.

+With policy\-based authorization, a mesh is shared with with a fixed set of permissions\.
+These permissions are selected to be added to a resource policy, and an optional IAM policy can also be selected based on /role\.
+The intersection of permissions allowed in these policies, less any explicit permissions denied, determines a principal's access to the mesh\.

+The set of permissions added the resource policy is fixed, and determined by AWS Resource Access Manager \(AWS RAM\):
++ `appmesh:CreateVirtualNode`
++ `appmesh:CreateVirtualRouter`
++ `appmesh:CreateRoute`
++ `appmesh:CreateVirtualService`
++ `appmesh:UpdateVirtualNode`
++ `appmesh:UpdateVirtualRouter`
++ `appmesh:UpdateRoute`
++ `appmesh:UpdateVirtualService`
++ `appmesh:ListVirtualNodes`
++ `appmesh:ListVirtualRouters`
++ `appmesh:ListRoutes`
++ `appmesh:ListVirtualServices`
++ `appmesh:DescribeMesh`
++ `appmesh:DescribeVirtualNode`
++ `appmesh:DescribeVirtualRouter`
++ `appmesh:DescribeRoute`
++ `appmesh:DescribeVirtualService`
++ `appmesh:DeleteVirtualNode`
++ `appmesh:DeleteVirtualRouter`
++ `appmesh:DeleteRoute`
++ `appmesh:DeleteVirtualService`

+**Note**
+This set excludes some permissions, such as `appmesh:TagResources`\.
+If access to `appmesh:TagResources` is required, we can map your account\(s\) to the account\-level allow\-all authorization strategy until we launch support for `appmesh:TagResources`\.

 ## Prerequisites for sharing meshes<a name="sharing-prereqs"></a>